-Here are all the facts and statistics you need to know about the Portuguese Grand Prix ahead of the 2020 race!
+Here are all the facts and statistics you need to know about the Portuguese Grand Prix ahead of the 2021 race at Algarve International Circuit!

-Sixteen previous Portuguese Grands Prix have been held as a round of the World Championship.
-The first was in 1958 and the most recent was in 1996.
-Algarve International Circuit will become the fourth different circuit to have hosted the event, after Circuito da Boavista, Monsanto and Estoril.
-The last thirteen Portuguese Grands Prix were all held at Estoril.
+Seventeen previous Portuguese Grands Prix have been held as a round of the World Championship.
+The first was in 1958 and the most recent was in 2020, when Algarve International Circuit became the fourth different circuit to have hosted the event.
+Other circuits to host the race are Circuito da Boavista, Monsanto and Estoril.
+The thirteen Portuguese Grands Prix between 1984 and 1996 were all held at Estoril.

-When F1 returns to Portugal in 2020, it will be 8,799 days since the last race in the country – but that’s not the longest gap between Portuguese Grands Prix.
+When F1 returned to Portugal in 2020, it was 8,799 days since the last race in the country – but that’s not the longest gap between Portuguese Grands Prix.
 The longest gap was between the 1960 and 1984 events, which lasted 8,834 days – 35 days longer than the gap between the 1996 and 2020 races!

-From the sixteen previous Portuguese Grands Prix, there have been eleven different winners.
+From the seventeen previous Portuguese Grands Prix, there have been twelve different winners.
 Alain Prost and Nigel Mansell share the record for most wins, with three apiece, while Stirling Moss is the only other driver to have taken multiple victories at the event.

 British drivers have taken more wins in Portugal than drivers of any other nationality.
-British drivers have won on seven occasions, including twice in the last three Portuguese Grands Prix.
+British drivers have won on eight occasions, including three times in the last four Portuguese Grands Prix.
 France is the only other nation with multiple victories at the event.

 Cooper, McLaren, Ferrari and Williams are the four teams who have taken consecutive wins at the Portuguese Grand Prix.
-In the last race here, in 1996, Williams became the first team to have won three Portuguese races in a row.
+In the last race at Estoril, in 1996, Williams became the first team to have won three Portuguese races in a row.

 The largest win margin at this event came in 1959, when Stirling Moss won by over a lap.
 The smallest win margin was in 1994, when Damon Hill won by 0.603 seconds.
 Michael Schumacher’s victory in the previous season is the only other time that the Portuguese Grand Prix has been won by less than a second.

-The pole to win conversion rate at the Portuguese Grand Prix is exactly 50%, with eight of the sixteen races having been won from pole position.
+The pole to win conversion rate at the Portuguese Grand Prix is just above 50%, with nine of the seventeen races having been won from pole position.

-Fifteen of the sixteen Portuguese Grands Prix in World Championship history have been won by a driver starting in the top three on the grid.
+Sixteen of the seventeen Portuguese Grands Prix in World Championship history have been won by a driver starting in the top three on the grid.
 The only race that wasn’t won by a driver starting in the top three was the 1993 Portuguese Grand Prix, which Michael Schumacher won from sixth on the grid.

 No team has taken more podium finishes at the Portuguese Grand Prix than Williams, who have had thirteen top three finishes in the country.
 All thirteen of their podium finishes were recorded at Estoril.

-Britain is the nation with the most podium finishes at the Portuguese Grand Prix, with British drivers finishing in the top three on fourteen occasions.
+Britain is the nation with the most podium finishes at the Portuguese Grand Prix, with British drivers finishing in the top three on fifteen occasions.

 The lowest grid position from which a podium finish has been recorded at the Portuguese Grand Prix is thirteenth.
 Thierry Boutsen finished third having started thirteenth in 1988.

 There have been three races in Portugal where the three drivers at the front of the grid finished on the podium.
-It has happened in 1958, 1990 and 1995.
-The 1958 Portuguese Grand Prix marked only the second time that the top three finished in the order which they started in Formula 1’s history.
+It happened in 1958, 1990, 1995 and 2020.
+The 1958 Portuguese Grand Prix marked only the second time that the top three finished in the order in which they started in Formula 1’s history.
 The 1952 French Grand Prix is the only previous race where this had occurred.

-British drivers have taken double the number of Portuguese Grand Prix poles of nearest competitors Brazil.
-A British driver has started on pole in Portugal on eight occasions.
+British drivers have taken more than double the number of Portuguese Grand Prix poles of nearest competitors Brazil.
+A British driver has started on pole in Portugal on nine occasions.

 Stirling Moss and Ayrton Senna are the only drivers to have taken consecutive pole positions at the Portuguese Grand Prix.
 Moss did so in 1958 and 1959, while Senna did so in 1985 and 1986.